 Previous HGNC Symbols for AVP Gene

 This gene encodes a member of the vasopressin/oxytocin family and preproprotein that is proteolytically processed to generate multiple protein products.
 These products include the neuropeptide hormone arginine vasopressin, and two other peptides, neurophysin 2 and a glycopeptide, copeptin.
 Arginine vasopressin is a posterior pituitary hormone which is synthesized in the supraoptic nucleus and paraventricular nucleus of the hypothalamus.
 Along with its carrier protein, neurophysin 2, it is packaged into neurosecretory vesicles and transported axonally to the nerve endings in the neurohypophysis where it is either stored or secreted into the bloodstream.
 The precursor is thought to be activated while it is being transported along the axon to the posterior pituitary.
 Arginine vasopressin acts as a growth factor by enhancing pH regulation through acid-base transport systems.
 It has a direct antidiuretic action on the kidney, and also causes vasoconstriction of the peripheral vessels.
 This hormone can contract smooth muscle during parturition and lactation.
 It is also involved in cognition, tolerance, adaptation and complex sexual and maternal behaviour, as well as in the regulation of water excretion and cardiovascular functions.
 Mutations in this gene cause autosomal dominant neurohypophyseal diabetes insipidus (ADNDI).
 This gene is present in a gene cluster with the related gene oxytocin on chromosome 20. [provided by RefSeq, Mar 2010]

 GeneCards Summary for AVP Gene

 AVP (Arginine Vasopressin) is a Protein Coding gene.
-Diseases associated with AVP include diabetes insipidus, neurohypophyseal and neurogenic diabetes insipidus.
+Diseases associated with AVP include diabetes insipidus, neurohypophyseal and hereditary central diabetes insipidus.
 Among its related pathways are Signaling by GPCR and Signaling by GPCR.
 GO annotations related to this gene include receptor binding and protein kinase activity.
 An important paralog of this gene is OXT.

 UniProtKB/Swiss-Prot Summary for AVP Gene